 R. Ashwin, V. Anand, A.R Rahman, Kamal Haasan, Ilayaraja, Dr APJ Abdul Kalam and Mani Ratnam are a few illustrious and noteworthy figures from Chennai.

 Sundal is a popular snack that is served at the beaches in Chennai.
 You’ll often find street vendors selling this delicious snack made from channa and spiced with local masalas.
 Popular among the locals, sundal is a must-have at any beach in the city.

 16. Ambur Biryani

 Ambur Biryani in Chennai is a very popular variety of biryani.
 Mildly spiced rice and spicy meat curry make up the dish.
 It is served at almost every non-vegetarian restaurant in the city.
 The best place for Ambur Biryani in Chennai is at the Ambur Star Biryani in Vadapalani.

 17. Chettinad Food

 Chettinad food is very popular in Chennai.
 This cuisine originated in the Chettinad region of Tamil Nadu and has grown to become a favourite among the netizens.
 The dishes are made using a variety of local spices and fresh ingredients.
 Popular places for Chettinad food in Chennai are Parambriym, Dakshin and the Amala Chettinadu Mess.

 18. South Indian Food

 Chennai is also known as a foodie’s paradise.
 The variety of food you get in the city is simply mind-blowing.
 Whether you are a vegetarian or a non-vegetarian, the choice of food available is amazing.

 19. Saree Shopping

 20. IIT Madras

 The best minds and the most talented workforce come from IIT Madras.
 The highly acclaimed university is well known across the world.
 Apart from education, the IIT Madras campus offers all-round development for students to excel in multiple fields of their interest.
 They have a state-of-the-art cinema, an open theatre and many music concert halls on their premises.

 Chennai is home to historical landmarks and buildings.
-These include forts, museums and architectural monuments that are present across the city.
+There are many forts, architectural monuments and famous museums in Chennai.
 Tourists visiting Chennai have numerous places to explore and learn a lot about the rich history and heritage of this city.
 Some of the most popular monuments in Chennai are the St. George’s Fort, Valluvar Kottam, Ripon Building and the Vivekananda House.

 22. British-era Architecture